KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_Python.rst

 	SET PATH=%JDK_HOME%\jre\bin\server;%PATH%

 Then, to actually build and test the jpy Python module use the following command: python setup.py install.
-To use JPY you need to replace the jpyconfig.properties file on your project, with the one generated by the build process that is present in your JPY built folder jpy-master\ *\\*\ build\ *\\*\ lib.<SO-CPU-PYTHON_versions>.
-Properties file to replace is located in knowagedataminingengine\ *\\*\ src\ *\\*.
+To use JPY you need to replace the jpyconfig.properties file on your project, with the one generated by the build process that is present in your JPY built folder ``jpy-master\build\lib.<SO-CPU-PYTHON_versions>``.
+Properties file to replace is located under ``knowagedataminingengine\src\``.

-Datamining engine supports the use of all Python libraries: before import a library in your script install it on your native Python environment (for example using pip).
-To use Python YOU NEED TO INSTALL the following libraries: matplotlib, pandas, numpy, scipy.
+Datamining engine supports the use of all Python libraries: before import a library in your script install it on your native Python environment (for example using ``pip``).
+To use Python YOU NEED TO INSTALL the following libraries: ``matplotlib``, ``pandas``, ``numpy``, ``scipy``.
 You can install them using pip typing the following commands on your native Python console:

 .. code-block:: python
     :linenos: